-Direct centralised management, All payments and contracts are made by the Commission.
+Component 1: Direct centralised management. .All payments and contracts under this component are made by the Commission.

 1) Contracts

 All contracts implementing the action must be awarded and implemented in accordance with the procedures and standard documents laid down and published by the Commission for the implementation of external operations, in force at the time of the launch of the procedure in question.